jrdupuis/UFSCar_IntTax/Remote_HPC_MCC.md

 ## Singularities
 These are like modules.
 The full list of available programs is [here](https://ukyrcd.atlassian.net/wiki/spaces/UKYHPCDocs/pages/2920537/Software+list+for+singularity+containers+for+conda+packages+in+the+MCC+cluster)

-Instead of loading them, however, add the singularity information (in the "Notes" column) to your batch script.
+Instead of loading them, however, add the singularity information (in the "Notes" area) to your batch script.

 ___